 Where to go from here?

-As we mentioned above, we will be updating this post every Tuesday in February with a new tip and short explanation.
 If you have a tip that you would like to be featured in a future #TSDBTipTuesday, leave a comment below!

 Finally, if you are interested in staying up with other SQL, Postgres, and time-series data news, sign up for our bi-weekly newsletter.